Quality, Assessment and Development

 FSD is also strongly involved in defining and developing these standards.
 FSD’s Development Manager Mari Kleemola is a member and secretary of the CTS Board, and FSD is a member of the DDI Alliance.
 Many staff members participates in European projects as experts in certification, FAIR, metadata interoperability, and controlled vocabularies.

-In January 2017, a five-year project funded by the Academy of Finland was initiated.
+In January 2017, a five-year project funded by the Research Council of Finland (then the Academy of Finland) was initiated.
 FSD works in the project to fulfil the requirements of the Consortium of European Social Science Data Archives, CESSDA.
 As part of the project, FSD is also actively involved in developing CESSDA and its quality standards.

 Operations are regularly assessed